 in dry basic or neutral grassland.

-Epipactus palustris (Marsh Helleborine) is limited to
+Epipactus palustris (Marsh Helleborine) limited to

 two very vulnerable sites in Co.Tyrone.

-Neottia nidus-avia (Birds Nest Orchid) is perhaps
+Neottia nidus-avia (Birds Nest Orchid) is

-more common in mid Tyrone than supposed
+more common in mid-Tyrone than most areas

--hard to do it justice in a photograph.
+- hard to do it justice in a photograph.